dmz44/Robotics_Assignment_5/README.md

 ### Part 4: ROS2 Servers and Clients to Integrate Espeak, Whisper, and LlaMa

-For part 4, we will provide you with the complete ROS2 script on Jetson interfaces with Espeak, Whisper, and LLaMa.
+For part 4, we will provide you with the complete ROS2 script on interfaces with Espeak, Whisper, and LLaMa.

 Please take a look at the provided code for ROS2 Servers and clients, and choose what models you want to use for Whisper and LLaMa by modifying the provided code.